mdpopescu/public/README.md

 * CompareExcelFiles2: the same project as above but started from scratch using TDD; article at http://mdpopescu.blogspot.com/2013/06/comparing-excel-files-take-two.html

+* CQRS, CQRS2: playing with ideas for implementing the CQRS pattern

 * DesktopClock: a simple desktop wallpaper clock - trying to learn WPF

 * Failover: fail-over algorithm; see article at http://mdpopescu.blogspot.com/2013/06/fail-over-algorithm.html